Maximizing protection and dignity of older adults through collaboration, education and advocacy.

 Public Policy Committee

 The Conference Committee serves to emphasize the development of increased skills, knowledge, and abilities of APS professionals and community partners.
-Each year, the committee plans and hosts a dynamic conference that covers diverse topics related to the abuse, neglect and exploitation of older adults.
+Each year, the committee hosts a dynamic conference that covers diverse topics related to preventing, addressing, and reporting elder abuse.

 OCAPS Membership gives you access to our vast community and resources.
 Join us today.